본문 바로가기

 KAERI Begins Clinical Trials of Diagnostic Agent for Feline Hyperthyroidism The Korea Atomic Energy Research Institute has developed 'Technekitty,' a diagnostic agent for feline hyperthyroidism, and has begun clinical trials.
 Photo by Korea Atomic Energy Research Institute

 In response, KAERI received approval for the clinical trial plan for Technekitty from the Animal and Plant Quarantine Agency in April.
-According to the plan, from the previous day (the 16th), a one-year clinical trial involving 42 cats began at the Chungbuk National University Animal Hospital.
+Starting on December 16, the institute began a one-year clinical trial at Chungbuk National University Animal Hospital, targeting 42 cats.
+The trial includes both a healthy control group and a test group of cats suspected of having hyperthyroidism.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.